 - Boundaries marked out on site so you can physically see where the boundary is.

 Our typical process

 Initial consultation to ensure we can meet your needs.

-- Agree on a scope of work.
+Agree on scope of work and fee.

 Boundary survey samples

 A national supermarket brand needed to upgrade their loading docks with multiple sites around Australia.
 See how we used 3D building scanning to help achieve this